1888 to 1920

 During 1935, Sarco Company (UK) stopped selling Sarco thermostats and several years later became known as the Renown Instrument Company.
 Looking for a suitable organisation to sell Sarco thermostats in the UK, Clement Wells established Sarco Thermostats Ltd in London in May 1937.

 In November 1937, the Spirax Manufacturing Company moved to Cheltenham.

 During 1939, all Walker Crosweller and Company staff involved in selling Spirax equipment were transferred to the Spirax Manufacturing Company, dissolving the partnership between the two companies.

 In September 1944, Sarco Thermostats Ltd became a subsidiary of the Spirax Manufacturing Company.
-The following year the Spirax Manufacturing Company, together with Sarco Thermostats, moved its company headquarters to Charlton House, Cheltenham.
+The following year, in 1945, the Spirax Manufacturing Company, together with Sarco Thermostats, moved its company headquarters to Charlton House, Cheltenham.
 (Charlton House remains the headquarters of Spirax-Sarco Engineering today.)

 1990 to now